Filtered Fukaya categories: A Morse-Bott model for and its weakly filtered structure

 \subsection{Moduli spaces of Floer clusters with Lagrangian boundary}

-Let $p\in E$ be a consistent universal choice of perturbation data for clusters.
-In the following, given a disc $u: D\to M$ in $M$ we write $[u]\in \pi_2(M,L)$ for the image of the fundamental class of $D$ under the pushforward of $u$.
+Let $p\in E$ be a consistent universal choice of perturbation data for clusters as defined in the previous section.
+In the following, given a disk $u: D\to M$ in $M$ we write $[u]\in \pi_2(M,L)$ for the image of the fundamental class of $D$ under the pushforward of $u$.